tensorflow/build/tf_sig_build_dockerfiles/README.md

 6. And now run the tests depending on your target platform: `--config=pip` includes the same test suite that is run by the DevInfra team every night.
+   If you want to run a specific test instead of the whole suite, pass `--config=pip_venv` instead, and then set the target on the command like normal.

     <details><summary>TF Nightly CPU - Remote Cache</summary>